mbakalarski/netclab-chart/README.md

 # netclab-chart

-**netclab** is a lightweight, Kubernetes-based framework for defining and deploying network labs and topologies.<br>
+**netclab** is a lightweight, Kubernetes-based toolkit for defining and deploying network labs and topologies.<br>
 It can be used for infrastructure testing, protocol validation, and CI/CD workflows involving complex network simulations, using Multus CNI for multi-interface support.

 [netclab-chart](https://github.com/mbakalarski/netclab-chart) provides a Helm chart for deploying netclab-defined labs onto Kubernetes clusters easily using Helm.<br> It renders the necessary ConfigMap, Pod, and NetworkAttachmentDefinition resources from a structured YAML file and allows the deployment of lab routers, hosts, and traffic/protocol generators.